-- 14. Applicants seek exemptive relief under section 6(c) to allow them to introduce actively-managed Funds that would not disclose their portfolio holdings on a daily basis.
+14. Applicants seek exemptive relief under section 6(c) to allow them to introduce actively-managed Funds that would not disclose their portfolio holdings on a daily basis.
 12 Applicants maintain that operating the Funds as fully-transparent actively-managed ETFs would make the Funds susceptible to "front running" and "free riding" by other investors and/or managers, which can harm, and result in substantial costs to, the Funds and their shareholders.
+13 a.
+Tracking Basket.
+Each day a Fund would publish a basket of securities and cash that, while different from the Fund's portfolio, is designed to closely track its daily performance (the "Tracking Basket").15 In addition, every day the Fund would disclose the percentage weight overlap between the holdings of the prior business day's Tracking Basket compared to the holdings of the Fund that formed the basis for the Fund's calculation of NAV at the end of the prior business day (the "Tracking Basket Weight Overlap").
+Such number would help market participants evaluate the risk that the performance of the Tracking Basket may deviate from the performance of the portfolio holdings of a Fund.

-13 - 15.
-Applicants believe that the Funds would allow investors to access active investment strategies offered by certain investment advisers that are currently only available via mutual funds, while also taking advantage of the traditional benefits of ETFs (e.g., lower fund costs, tax efficiencies and intraday liquidity). - 16.
-Applicants state that the relief in the application is similar to the relief granted in exemptive orders issued to existing actively managed ETFs, except for certain differences permitting the Funds to operate on a non-transparent a mechanism dependent on daily portfolio transparency.
-See generally ETF Rule Adopting Release, supra note 1, at section II.C.4.
-Last May, the Commission issued an order granting relief to actively managed ETFs that, like the Funds, do not disclose their complete portfolio holdings on a daily basis.
+15. Applicants believe that the Funds would allow investors to access active investment strategies offered by certain investment advisers that are currently only available via mutual funds, while also taking advantage of the traditional benefits of ETFs (e.g., lower fund costs, tax efficiencies and intraday liquidity).

+16. Applicants state that the relief in the application is similar to the relief granted in exemptive orders issued to existing actively managed ETFs, except for certain differences permitting the Funds to operate on a non-transparent basis.
+14 These material differences are discussed below.

+Applicants state that the Tracking Basket would serve as a pricing and hedging tool for market participants to identify and take advantage of arbitrage opportunities.
+Because the Tracking Basket would be designed to closely track the daily performance of the Fund's holdings, the Tracking Basket would serve to estimate the value of those holdings.
+For the same reason, trading the Tracking Basket would allow market participants to get exposure to the performance of the Fund's holdings, so that a Fund's Tracking Basket could serve to hedge a position in the Fund's Shares.
+Further, the Tracking Basket would serve as the creation/redemption disclose their complete portfolio holdings on a daily basis.
 See Precidian ETFs Trust, et al., Investment Company Act Release No. 33440 (Apr.
 8, 2019) (the "Precidian Notice") and 33477 (May 20, 2019) (the "Precidian Order").
-The Applicants' proposed arbitrage mechanism differs from that in the Precidian Order.
+Applicants' proposed arbitrage mechanism differs from that in the Precidian Order.

-8 The Authorized Participant's purchase of the ETF shares in the secondary market, combined with the sale of the redemption basket securities, may also create upward pressure on the price of ETF shares and/or downward pressure on the price of redemption basket securities, driving the market price of ETF shares and the value of the ETF's portfolio holdings closer together.